awslabs/aws-deployment-framework/docs/providers-guide.md

     pipeline.
 Alternatively, you can change the `adf-codebuild-role` with additional permissions and conditions in the `global-iam.yml` file as documented in the [User Guide](./user-guide.md).
+    **Please note:** Since the CodeBuild environment runs in the deployment account, the role you specify will be assumed in and should be available in the deployment account too.
 - *timeout* *(Number)* in minutes, default: `20`.
   - If you wish to define a custom timeout for the Build stage.
 - *privileged* *(Boolean)* default: `False`.